Krymnarok/BlockTube-VTuber-Block-List/README.md

 # BlockTube VTuber Block List

-This project provides a filtered list of VTuber channel IDs for use with the [BlockTube](https://github.com/amitbl/blocktube) browser extension, enabling you to block VTuber videos and channels from appearing or autoplaying on YouTube based on those filters.
+This project provides a filtered list of VTuber channel IDs for use with [BlockTube](https://github.com/amitbl/blocktube), enabling you to block VTuber videos and channels from appearing or autoplaying on YouTube based on those filters.

 ---